School ofNursingContinueContinue to the School of Nursing's website

 Southern has long been recognized as a leader in nursing education.

-- Southern Adventist University nursing students can earn the AS degree in two and a half to three years, and the BS degree in one to one and a half additional years.
+- Southern Adventist University nursing students earn 2- and 4-year degrees on the undergraduate level.
 On the graduate level, students can earn a MSN or Doctorate degree.
 Incoming undergraduate freshman can earn an AS and continue all the way to a DNP nursing in one location.

 - Admission to the nursing program is competitive with high academic standards.
 While the program is intense, students are encouraged to be involved in campus activities.